oracle/graal/tools/docs/Insight-Manual.md

                         at : ctx, // location of dump sieve.js:73
                         frame : {
-                            // assemble frame content as you want primes : frame.primes // capture primes object },
+                            // assemble frame content as you want primes : frame.primes, // capture primes object cnt : frame.cnt, // capture cnt value
-                        depth : 10 // follow ten object references at max, unlimited if omitted },
-                    // there can be more stack elements than a single one ]
                         },
+                        depth : 10 // optionally override depth to ten references }, // there can be more stack elements like this one ]
+            },
-            // there can be multiple events like this ],
+            // there can be multiple events like the previous one ],
-        depth: 10 // default max depth or null
     });
     throw 'Heap dump written!';
 }, {